IrinaSvirkina/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/javadoc/com/bigbrassband/jira/git/services/async/ReindexLogEntry.html.md

 ## getInsertionTime()
-Unix time of the message.
+Unix time of the message measured in milliseconds.